A Sequential Algorithm for Generating Random Graphs

-We expect that, by adding the correction term and using the concentration result of this paper, it is possible to achieve a better approximation for which sandwiching theorems similar to \cite{KimVuSandwitch} can be applied.
+We expect that by adding the correction term and using the concentration result of this paper, it is possible to obtain sandwiching theorems similar to \cite{KimVuSandwitch}.

-We have also used similar ideas to generate random graphs with large girth \cite{BayatiMontanariPrabhakarSaberi}.
-These graphs are used to design high performance Low-Density Parity-Check (LDPC) codes.
-One of the methods for constructing these codes is to generate a random bipartite graph with a given optimized degree sequence \cite{Montanari}.
-Two common heuristics for finding good codes are as follows: (i) generate many random copies and pick the one with the highest girth; (ii) grow progressively the graph while avoiding short loops.
-While the former implies an exponential slowing down in the target girth, the latter induces a systematic and uncontrolled bias in the graph distribution.
-Using the same principles, we can remove the bias and achieve a more efficient algorithm that sequentially adds the edges avoiding small cycles.
+In a follow up work, Bayati et al. \cite{BMS07} uses similar ideas to generate random graphs with large girth.
+These graphs are useful for designing high performance Low-Density Parity-Check (LDPC) codes (cf. \cite{Montanari}).